Stresa–Mottarone cable car crash: Background

-Incident
+Tragedy

-The crash occurred at 12:22 p.m.
-CEST (10:22 a.m.
-UTC) as a cabin was ascending on the line's upper section from the middle station at Alpino towards the summit of Mottarone.
-When the haulage cable snapped, in very close proximity to the summit station at low speed, the cabin careened until it collided with a pylon, then fell about 54 m before tumbling down the steep slope of the mountain, stopping after impacting trees.
+The deadly crash occurred at 12:22 p.m. local time, as a cabin was ascending on the line's upper section from the middle station at Alpino towards the summit of Mottarone.
+When the haulage cable snapped, in very close proximity to the summit station at low speed, the cabin careered downhill until it collided with a pylon, then fell about 54 m before tumbling down the steep slope of the mountain, stopping after impacting trees.
 Footage captured by a surveillance camera from the summit station depicted the cabin suddenly and violently being pulled backwards at the moment the cable snapped while approaching the platform.
 Hikers reported hearing a loud hiss shortly before the crash, believed to have been caused by at least one of the cable lines snapping.
 Some of those who died were thrown from the cabin as it tumbled.
 Television imagery later showed the snapped, thinner traction cable hanging from the pylon.